John-Abbott-College/4A8-Notes/31_Installer_WAP.md

-In a company you would have your company's certificate trusted by everyone.
+Note: Normally, in a company, you would have your company's certificate trusted by everyone.
 If it is not your company's application, you would want to make sure that the certificate is verified by a trusted authority.

 You could go to Windows Manage user certificates to delete the certificates when done.